-Age: 62 Director since November 2018 Committees: Compensation Nominating, Governance and Sustainability (Chair)
+Age: 63 Director since November 2018 Committees: Compensation Nominating, Governance and Sustainability (Chair)

-Mr. Carter is the Chief Executive Officer of Aryaka Networks, Inc., a leading provider of cloud and on-premises network applications.
+Mr. Carter is the Chief Executive Officer of Intrado Life & Safety, Inc., a leading provider of emergency response solutions for the Public Safety community.
+From 2018 to 2023, Mr. Carter was Chief Executive Officer of Aryaka Networks, Inc., a leading provider of cloud and on-premises network applications.
 From 2015 to 2017, he served as President and Chief Executive Officer of Inteliquent, Inc., which provides wholesale voice services for carriers and service providers.
 Prior to that role, Mr. Carter held various positions at Sprint Corporation from 2006 to 2015, including President of Enterprise Solutions, Sprint's \$14 billion global communications technology business unit.
-He previously served as a director of Apollo Education Group, Inc., a provider of higher education programs.
+He previously served as a director of Apollo Education Group, Inc., a provider of higher education programs, and USG Corporation, a global manufacturer of industrial products.

-Mr. Carter brings significant corporate leadership, brand management and technology experience, drawing from his executive roles at several large companies.
+Mr. Carter brings significant corporate leadership, brand management and technology experience to the JLL Board, drawing from his executive roles at several large companies.
 His service on other boards enhances our capabilities in the areas of management oversight, corporate governance and board dynamics.

 Current: NRG Energy, Inc., an integrated power company (since 2018).
-Prior within last five years: USG Corporation, a manufacturer of construction materials (2012-2018).